 AM: Right!
 I was trying to think of a clever answer to this and the only thing I could think of was love.
 If it came down to it I could be okay without it, but I think, it’s pretty hard to live your life without love.
 As much as oxygen and water, it’s the thing that keeps the light in our eyes.

-[Update: since this interview Alex Morf can be seen in the latest season of NBC’s Blindspot and in the series finale of Shades of Blue.
+[Update: since this interview Alex Morf can be seen in New Amsterdam, the latest season of NBC’s Blindspot and in the series finale of Shades of Blue.
 He can also be seen in several episodes of the current season of Gotham and episode 2 of the new Fox show The Passage].

 This interview has been edited for clarity and length.
 Any opinions or views expressed within the interview are the subject’s own and publication does not imply endorsement of any such opinions or views by Absolute Music Chat or its personnel.